BreakingBytes/simkit/README.md

     $ circus-quickstart.py MyCircusProject.

-This creates a new folder for `MyCircusProject` with five sub-folders.
+This creates a new folder for `MyCircusProject` with seven sub-folders.

     MyCircusProject
     |